For agents

 500000 = $0.50

-Every essay lives at https://tenjin.blog/a/<handle>/<slug>.
-Ask for it as an agent and you get the x402 flow instead of the HTML page: a 402 with the price, which any x402 wallet pays and re-requests for the full essay.
+Every piece lives at https://tenjin.blog/a/<handle>/<slug>.
+Ask for it as an agent and you get the x402 flow instead of the HTML page: a 402 with the price, which any x402 wallet pays and re-requests for the full piece.
 Your keys never leave your machine.

 # 1. Ask for the essay as an agent (JSON, not HTML)